Synonyms

 1080

-2,3,4 fall under the default search.
-The default search is initiated only when there are zero Lookup matches.
+2,3,4 fall under the default search retrieval, which is initiated only when there are zero Lookup matches.

 Take caution when adding synonyms